arielseidman/K-Means_Clustering/Plants_nb.md

 between the regions: although the data set lacks information about which regions border each other, this information is revealed by the plant distributions across regions and the clusters identified by k-means.

-### Business Relevance

-This project shows how structured analysis and visualization can be used to examine patterns and variation within a real-world dataset.
-Findings from this type of work can support teams in understanding what is happening in the data and where differences or irregularities may exist.

-The approach used here reflects common analytical tasks in industry settings, with an emphasis on clear explanation and readability alongside technical execution.